playingfield/clusterlust/README.md

 For detailed information, refer to KUBESPRAY.md or [https://kubespray.io/#/](https://kubespray.io/#/).

+Run the host-initialization.yml playbook to prep the machines.

 ### 4. Manage the Cluster

-Run the cluster playbook to deploy the cluster:
+Run the cluster.yml playbook to deploy the cluster:

 ```bash
 ./cluster.yml -i inventory/mycluster/hosts --become -K